maneeshaindrachapa/Cipher/README.md

 # Cipher
-Cipher is a Java based Encryption and Decryption program which used to encrypt and decrypt text files
+Cipher is a Java based Encryption and Decryption program which can be used to encrypt and decrypt text files

 ### Encryption
 To encrypt a text file, select the text file and press encrypt and it will provide you a key and say encryptation successful.